Gitanjali J Angmo

-Gitanjali J Angmo is an Indian social entrepreneur, and educator, known for her work in education and community development in Ladakh.
-She is the Founder, CEO, and Dean of the Himalayan Institute of Alternatives, Ladakh (HIAL).
+Gitanjali Jain Angmo (née Bhattacharje) is an Indian social entrepreneur, and educator, known for her work in poor education and community development in Ladakh.
 She received the Women Transforming India Award by the Government of India for her contributions to education and community development.

 Early life and education

-Gitanjali was born in Balasore, Odisha to a Punjabi Jain family.
+Gitanjali was born in Balasore, Odisha in a Punjabi Jain family.
 She pursued a graduation in physics from Fakir Mohan University and then a Master of Business Administration (MBA) with a focus on Marketing and Finance from Xavier Institute of Management, Bhubaneswar (XIMB).